Shortcut links:

 A fast-paced highlight reel of an important life, with just enough character.

--THE BUTLER
+THE BUTLER

-Broad strokes overview of the Civil Rights struggle told through one man's family, with strong moments.
+A broad strokes overview of the Civil Rights struggle told through one man's family, with strong moments.

--MUHAMMAD ALI'S GREATEST FIGHT
+MUHAMMAD ALI'S GREATEST FIGHT

 The behind-the-scenes story of how The Greatest's conscientious objection to the Vietnam War nearly tore up the Supreme Court.